 Gas stream dehumidification or gas drying using PermSelect® membrane gas dryers can be accomplished very quickly and easily.
-Our silicone membrane gas dryers can be used effectively to dehumidify your gas stream in a simple and compact membrane dehumidification system.
+Our silicone membrane gas dryers can be used effectively to dehumidify membrane-compatible gas streams in a simple and compact membrane dehumidification system.
 Because silicone membranes are highly permeable to water vapor they are very efficient in transferring moisture out of gas streams while preserving other gases substantially intact.

 There are many advantages to using a PermSelect® membrane dehumidification system to dehumidify your gas stream compared to using conventional gas dehumidification methods such as cold traps and desiccant dehumidifier systems: